The Definition of the Employee Experience

-What is the employee experience?
-What does it have to do with Pokemon Go?
+What is the definition of the employee experience?
+What does employee experience have to do with Pokemon Go?
 Pokemon Go is the rage right now.
 I knew nothing about it, and so I slinked around the internet trying to figure out why my neighbors were walking around the parking lot like dazed zombies with their noses glued to their phones.
 I then played it cool and acted like I was up to speed the entire time by throwing around terms like “gyms” and making sure my co-workers knew that the plural of Pokemon was still Pokemon.

 You might feel a little like me with my Pokemon dilemma when it comes to the new HR buzzword: the “Employee Experience.”
 So, exactly what do we mean when we use the term Employee Experience?
 To explain, let me first begin with what the Employee Experience (EX) is not.